Jiei-Dux/WM-Battery-Notifier/README.md

-# i3wm-Battery-Notification
+# Battery-Notifier

-This is a bash script...
+This is a bash script that notifies you if your battery charge reaches certain thresholds...
 I don't know what else to type here...

 Full Charge:<br>
 ![alt text](https://github.com/Jiei-720p/i3wm-Battery-Notification/blob/main/FullCharge.png?raw=true)